turingschool/try-turing/frontend-advanced/arrays/index.md

 <br>
 ## Putting It All Together

 Alert messages, or logging to the console won't do our user much good.
-As front-end developers, most of our job is about presenting the data to the user in the browser.
+As Front-End developers, most of our job is about presenting the data to the user in the browser.

 Using everything we've learned up until now, let's break this code down: